Porous border could hinder efforts to stem spread of Ebola

 When the border post is closed, the footpaths come alive after dusk, she said: “At night that’s where people pass.
 There is no one to stop them.”

+This version corrects name of Congolese village mentioned in context of woman’s quote about relatives to Kasindipolo, not Kasindipo.

-AP journalist Al-Hadji Kudra Maliro contributed from Beni, Congo.
+Associated Press journalist Al-Hadji Kudra Maliro contributed from Beni, Congo.

 Follow Africa news at https://twitter.com/AP_Africa